chaynHQ/bloom-frontend/README.md

 Making an open-source contribution you have agreed to our [Code of Conduct](/CODE_OF_CONDUCT.md).

-- See our [Directions for Local Development](docs/local-development.md) docs to get started.
+- See [docs/local-development.md](docs/local-development.md) docs to get started.
 - New contributors should start with our [Contribution Guidelines](CONTRIBUTING.md).

 Happy coding! ⭐